 Physical education is designed to develop the knowledge and behaviours for physical activity, physical fitness, and motor skills in students.
 It serves as the foundation for equipping students to be physically active in other areas of the school and beyond.
 We recommend you take a look at the links below for more information:

 Physical Activity During School

-This includes classroom physical activity and break and lunchtimes.
-Classroom physical activity includes any physical activity done in the classroom (e.g., stretching, jumping, dancing) during the school day, such as active learning of other subjects eg Maths and Literacy.
+This includes classroom physical activity, breaks and lunchtimes.
+Classroom physical activity includes any physical activity done in the classroom during the school day, such as active learning of other subjects eg Maths and Literacy.
 Breaks and lunchtimes, regularly scheduled periods within the school day for physical activity and play that is monitored by trained staff are also included.
 Below are some links to some programme you may wish to explore for ideas and support:

 Physical Activity Before and After School